ChrisMunene/ChrisMunene/README.md

   - I love aeroplanes✈️ and anything to do with Aviation.
 In another life I would totally be a pilot.
   - I love video games 🎮.
 Current favorites: Legend of Zelda (Tears of the Kingdom), Elden Ring, Super Mario Odyssey and Red Dead Redemption 2.
   - Favorite Movies: The ShawShank Redemption, Gladiator, The wolf of Wall Street, The Dark Knight and Iron Man.
-  - Favorite Series: Avatar - The Last Air Bender, The Big Bang Theory and Game of Thrones (Before season 8).
+  - Favorite Series: Avatar - The Last Air Bender, The Big Bang Theory and Game of Thrones (Before season 8)
-  - Favorite sports: Rugby and Football (Soccer).
-I don't have favorite teams, but usually I'm rooting for the underdog.
+  - Favorite sports: Rugby, Motorsports and Football (Soccer).
+I don't have favorite teams, but usually I'm rooting for the underdog
 </details>

 <hr>